shanecrinion/shanecrinion/README.md

 - 🔭 I’m currently working on genomics and bioinformatics related projects
 - 🌱 I’m currently researching the genetic link between neuropsychiatric disorders and circadian rhythm
-- 📫 How to reach me: @shanecrinion on twitter or shanecrinion@gmail.com.
+- 📫 How to reach me: shanecrinion@gmail.com.